 A note on transportation: The resort’s multiple bus stops are a huge help for walking, but they come with their flaws.
 The buses currently travel in a consistent clockwise direction for pick-ups and drop-offs.
 Although Disney does send some extra buses to the last stop to accommodate this, guests staying in rooms at the start of the clockwise direction definitely have an advantage.
 Although, every now and then Disney makes changes to the bus system to attempt to alleviate some of these problems, this is the main flaw right now.
 (For example, in the past, buses ran starting from both directions to make it more fair).
 For more information, I highly recommend checking out this unofficial Port Orleans site for an in-depth overview of the bus system.
 One consistent flaw is that the resort shares some bus lines with other locations, particularly during non-peak seasons, not unlike other resorts at Walt Disney World.
 Most notably is the Disney Springs bus, which is shared with French Quarter in some funky alternation between transportation to Disney Springs and an internal resort shuttle.
 This is presumably because Riverside offers boat transportation directly to Disney Springs, so bus transportation is not deemed as essential.
 The direct route to Disney Springs via boat is a great perk, but don’t be fooled – the commute is about 20 minutes long and boats are ran infrequently before the evening.

 Riverside is in a fairly central location of Walt Disney World, as is typical of the other Moderate resorts.
 It is not a stroll or a Monorail away from the best parks, like the Deluxe resorts, but you won’t have to drive treacherously far either.
 In addition to the transportation options mentioned above, it is also possible to walk to the nearby French Quarter resort to check out what it has to offer.
-It is also possible to take French Quarter’s bus to return to your resort if you just missed it, but the walk itself can be quite lengthy and just add to that inconvenience.
+It is also possible to take French Quarter’s bus to return to may just add to that inconvenience.

 Room sizes vary slightly, but Moderates generally have larger rooms than Values.
 Every room has been recently renovated to include a fold-out Murphy bed, increasing the capacity to sleep 5.
 Behind a curtain in the back of the room is a counter with two sinks, as well as a decent amount of storage space for clothes, an ironing board, and a small safe.
 The bathrooms have just enough room for a tub and a toilet.
 Rooms include a mini fridge and a coffee maker, but no microwave.

-Pricing for a standard view room at Port Orleans Riverside ranges from $215-$320 a night, depending on the time of year.
-In the summer peak-season, it’s typically around $250.
+Pricing for a standard view room at Port Orleans Riverside ranges from $232-$350 per night for a standard room, depending on the time of year.
+In the summer peak-season, it’s typically around $272.